The Centre

 Second Stage of the program: years 2010-2014 East Asia Communities and inter-faith dialogue

 The Sir Naim Dangoor Program for Universal Monotheism expanded its focus to include activities and programming in Asia with special attention devoted to China, India, Japan, Korea and southeast Asia.
+As well as the Balkans, mainly Bulgaria and North Macedonia.
 This expansion comprised on academic agreement signing with leading Universities and research centers for exchange of scholars, students, joint workshops, educational visits, summer seminars and teacher training on contemporary Israel Studies.